merumerutho/LOVJ/README.md

-# LOVELive2P
+# LOVJ
-### LÖVE minimal Live-Coding collaborative framework
+### A LÖVE VJing framework

-LOVELive2P (not [that kind](https://en.wikipedia.org/wiki/Love_Live!) of Love Live) is a minimal [LÖVE](https://love2d.org/) framework to create, explore, play interactively with the code in order to creat visuals in a live coding setting or during a live music performance.
+LOVJ (previously named [that kind](https://en.wikipedia.org/wiki/Love_Live!) of LOVELive2p) aims to be a [LÖVE](https://love2d.org/) framework to create, explore, play interactively with the code in order to creat visuals in a VJing setting or during a live music performance.

-It is flexible enough in order to support:
+Shall be flexible enough to support:
 - "1 player" scenarios, with the livecoder/artist handling entirely the code and controls of the visuals.
-- "2+ players" scenario where multiple artists concur to provide signals to control the visuals (through the UDP protocol).
+- "2+ players" scenario where multiple artists concur to provide signals to control the visuals (through the OSC protocol).
-Here, the livecoder, on top of editing the code, may dynamically select and "wire" the external signals to the parameters of choice inside the code.
+Here, the VJ may handle the controls and on top, dynamically select and "wire" the external signals to the parameters of choice inside the code.

+## TODOs
+- Evaluate and reintroduce the livecoding feature (currently not working)
+- Introduce Automations: Envelopes and LFOs.
+These shall be triggered by some specific configurable event (keyboard/timer function/OSC event) and might control any resource
+- Make current patch and other major functions controllable by resources->general variables
+- Add external patch load, add configuration save etc.
+- A raymarching demo would be cool :)

 ## Requires
 - [LÖVE](https://love2d.org/) version 11.3